IRIS-NITK/Staging-Server/docs/SETUP.md

 ### 5. Run the app and log in as superuser
 > `python manage.py runserver`

+> In development mode, use --insecure flag to make django provide the static assets.

 The app will be visible on [http://localhost:8000](http://localhost:8000)

 Go to [http://localhost:8000/admin](http://localhost:8000/admin)